zeroc-ice/ice-demos/objective-c/IceTouch/iPhone/voip/README.md

 delay.
 A local notification is pushed if the application is in the background, otherwise an alert box is displayed.

-Note that background applications are not supported in devices before 3G, and background notifications do not work in the simulator.
+Note that VoIP sockets are no longer supported with iOS 10.
+The `Ice.Voip` property used by this demo will be deprecated in upcoming releases.
+Applications are encouraged to use the iOS PushKit API instead.

 If you want to deploy your own VoIP server, you can run the [Java voip demo server](../../../../java/Glacier2/voip).